silverstripe-droptables/sapphire/docs/en/reference/preview.md

 ## Preview sizes

-Preview sizes define how the preview iframe is rendered, and try to emulate different device sizes.
+This selector defines how the preview iframe is rendered, and try to emulate different device sizes.
 The options are hardcoded.
 The option names map directly to CSS classes applied to the `.cms-preview` and are as follows:

 * _auto_: responsive layout